 Be sure to work the muscle groups on both sides of your body each time you stretch.
 This will help keep the range-of-motion equally balanced throughout your body.

-Check with your doctor or physical therapist before stretching if you have an acute muscle, bone, or joint issues.
+Check with your doctor or physical therapist before stretching if you have an acute muscle, bone, or joint issue.
 Stretching these areas before you’ve properly recovered from any injuries could delay the healing process.

 When should I do my pre-bed stretches?

 When are you most likely to be able to do them consistently?
 Pick a time that will work best for you on a nightly basis—free from interruption—and hold yourself accountable.
 All you need is 10-20 minutes but it’s more effective if you do it regularly.

 The purpose of pre-bed stretching is to relieve your muscles from any tension so you can relax both body and mind and ease into restful sleep.
 There are many different stretches recommended for bedtime but only you will know which ones will be most helpful to you.
 Much of the tension we feel in our bodies is due to how active we are during the day and how much we hold on to stress.

 Choose stretches that focus on the areas that cause you the most discomfort.
 You can find an assortment of articles, charts, and videos, online to help you learn to do these stretches properly for best results.
 Meanwhile, you can start loosening up with these easy pre-bed stretches for sleep…

 Show yourself some love — loosen up with the Bear Hug stretch:

 Start your pre-bed stretches for better sleep this way–it’s simple, yet effective…